TBC Spec Definition

 Champion Warrior

-Champion is the tank role for Arms/Fury Warriors.
+is the tank role for Arms/Fury Warriors.
 It requires majority talent points in either the

-Arms or the
+or the

-Fury tree and to complete the damage taken requirements found in the Tank Damage Taken Requirements Spreadsheet.
+tree and to complete the damage taken requirements found in the Tank Damage Taken Requirements Spreadsheet.

 In SSC/TK/Karazhan/Gruul/Mag, it went by purely Defensive Stance uptime requirements.
 Champion required 70% or more uptime on Defensive Stance on all bosses but Netherspite, Aran and Nightbane.